Screened Disorders

 Argininemia (ARG) is a condition that causes harmful amounts of ammonia and the amino acid arginine to build up in the body.
 If untreated, ARG can cause muscle problems and developmental delay.
 Fact Sheets: ARG English - ARG Spanish

-Benign Hyperphenylalaninemia (H-PHE) is a mild form of phenylketonuria.
-People with H-PHE have problems breaking down an amino acid, a building block of proteins, known as phenylalanine (PKU).
+Benign Hyperphenylalaninemia (H-PHE) is a mild form of PKU.
+People with H-PHE have problems breaking down an amino acid known as phenylalanine (PKU).
 Most people with this condition experience mild symptoms or no symptoms.
 They can have healthy growth and development.
 However, some babies with H-PHE do have a small risk of brain damage without treatment.
 Fact Sheet: H-PHE English

 Biopterin Defect in Cofactor Biosynthesis (BIOPT-BS) is a condition that causes high amounts of phenylalanine and other harmful substances to build up in the body.
 People with BIOPT-BS are unable to break down certain amino acids including phenylalanine.
 If not treated, a baby can have developmental delays, seizures, behavior troubles and weak muscle tone.
 Fact Sheet: BIOPT-BS English